paul-caron/EpicCanvas/README.md

 - **getWorldPosition(shape, vertexIndex?)**
   Returns the world coordinates of the shape’s origin or a specific vertex (after transforms).

-- **makeShapeLookAt(shape, eye, center, up)**
-  Sets the model matrix of the shape so that it "looks at" a target position, similar to camera lookAt but for models.

 ---

 ## Transformation Methods